 Real Time Editing

 Platform 5 makes use of something called “Bindings.”
-This is a way of syncing data on a website.
+This is a way of syncing data on a website by just working with a cloud database system.
 In the new system, we sync option values and the way they render objects on the page.

 In other words, bindings have allowed us to make nearly every single edit in Platform 5 real time.